linxule/linxule.github.io/_pages/about.md

 My research interests
 -----
+**Blockchain technology**
-One stream of my research looks at how blockchain technology enables new forms of organizing that are decentralized and the implications for management research.
-Another stream of my research looks at the innovation and creativity in culinary arts.
+- How blockchain technology enables new forms of organizing that are decentralized(e.g., DAOs) ?
+- What drives the emergence and development of blockchain ecosystems?
+- What are the implications for management research (e.g., boundaries of organizations)?

+**innovation and creativity in culinary arts**

 Read more about my research interests and theoretical approaches in [my blog post](/posts/2019/12/so-what-do-you-study/).
 Or, take a look at my [current project(s)](/portfolio/).
 {: .notice--danger}